Charge transport properties in a novel holographic quantum phase transition model: DC electric and thermal conductivities

+As evident, the scaling exponent remains independent of the charge of the axion field $k$.
+Furthermore, by examining the expression for $\bar{\kappa}$ in Eq.\eqref{HV_scale}, we can see that it tends towards zero as the temperature approaches zero.
+This behavior is consistent with the findings presented in Fig.\ref{thermal-k_HV}.

-The left plot in Fig.\ref{dc resistivity scaling relationship} shows the log-log plot of the DC resistivity as the function of temperature in the novel metallic phase.
-The dots are the numerical results and the solid lines are the analytical ones, which are evaluated by Eq.\eqref{scaling dc resistivity v1}.
+Fig.\ref{HV_scaling_relationship} shows the log-log plot of the DC resistivity $\rho$ and the DC thermal conductivity $\bar{\kappa}$ as a function of temperature $T$ for different $k$ in the novel phase.
 It is clearly seen that the numerical results are in good agreement with the analytical ones.
-Quantitatively, we also fit the numerical datas with the form of $\rho\sim T^{\alpha}$.
-The fitting results are summarized in Table \ref{ta-2}.
-On the other hand, since through this paper, we fix $\gamma=9/2$, the scaling exponent can be evaluated by Eq.\eqref{scaling dc resistivity v1} as $\alpha\approx 0.21569$.
-Again, the quantitative numerical results are well consistent with the analytical ones determined by Eq.\eqref{scaling dc resistivity v1}.
+Quantitatively, we also fit the numerical data with the form of $\rho\sim T^{\alpha}$ and $\bar{\kappa}\sim T^{\beta}$.
+The fitting results are summarized in Table \ref{ta-1}.
+On the other hand, since throughout this paper, we fix $\gamma=9/2$, the scaling exponent can be evaluated by Eq.\eqref{HV_scale} as $\alpha\approx 0.21569$ and $\beta\sim 2.36601$, respectively.
+Again, the quantitative numerical results are well consistent with the analytical ones determined by Eq.\eqref{HV_scale}.

-Now, we turn to the case of the normal metallic phase, whose IR geometry is AdS$_2 \times \mathbb{R}^2$.
-Especially, the value of the dilaton field $\phi$ tends to zero near the horizon.
-In this case, the second term in Eq.\eqref{dc resistivity} dominates over the first term.
-Therefore, the DC resistivity follows